Student questions

 4. What are some common challenges you face as a video editor, and how do you overcome them?

-I think working out what you enjoy doing as part of the post-production and editing process can help you avoid some potential challenges.
-At the BBC, many of my more experienced peers were highly proficient at using After Effects, and they used that software to create visuals and animations, which greatly enhanced their film edits.
+At the BBC, many of my more experienced peers were highly proficient at using After Effects.
+They used that software to create visuals and animations, which greatly enhanced their film edits.
 Over time, I understood that learning this animation software was not for me, and I became comfortable with that.
 Some edits were highly pressurised when I started, and I was keen to prove myself.
-Over time, I have mellowed and learned to appreciate my skill set.
-If a client needs a complex vfx (visual effect) or animation, I can outsource that and remove that stress from my workflow.

 6. How do you balance creative freedom with meeting the client’s expectations and vision?

-If you are delivering a project for a client, you aim to ensure your client is happy.
+If you are delivering a project for a client, you aim to ensure your client is totally happy.
 You can offer your client creative choices or options and guidance on your preference.
 You may need to negotiate or explain your creative thinking, and part of this process is about building trust with your video producer or client.
-Sometimes, you might work on a project where you are solely expected to lead with your creative ideas.
-Unless it’s completely your own project, there will be someone else who needs to sign it off.

 7. Can you share a memorable project you’ve worked on and what made it stand out to you?

-I had the opportunity to be trusted to make a short film about Christian Frederick Cole, Britain’s first black barrister.
-It was a hectic two-day shoot featuring two actors in period costumes.
-It was filmed in beautiful locations, such as Oxford, Oxford University, The Old Bailey, and the Temple area in London.
 Due to the combination of actors, period costumes and great locations, I captured some beautiful visuals.
 It was also a great short film to edit, and I felt very proud of my creative work.
 Having filmed that project many years ago, I still find it a highlight.

 8. What resources or training did you find most helpful when learning the fundamentals of video editing?